ProvableHQ/welcome/documentation/developer/cli/08_login.md

 ---

 :::caution
-Warning!
-This feature is still in development and is unstable.
+This feature is not standardized and currently unstable.
 :::

 To use private packages and publish to Aleo Package Manager, start by authenticating with: